top of page

 They added, “faculty and students alike should be prepared to use the nasal spray to stop an overdose.
 We want to share resources that could help your school and community prevent drug use before it begins and keep students alive long enough to get the help they need in the event of an overdose.” - Gupta and Cardona wrote.

-Where Schools Are Allowed or Required to Have Naloxone
+States Where Schools Are Allowed or Required to Have Naloxone

 Many states have laws that clearly state schools or their employees may store, possess, or administer naloxone, the opioid reversal drug.
 A smaller group of states require that some subset of schools have naloxone.